 e.
 Each nominator can nominate only one (1) recipient for the EAM, LAM or DSM.

 f.
 Each endorser of a nomination can provide an endorsement for only one (1) LAM nomination.

 g.
 No sitting member of the SpaceOps Executive Committee, Committee-at-Large, or Awards Group shall be eligible to receive the LAM.

 h.
 Length of service to space operations shall be a major factor in the selection of candidates.
 The minimum length of service for qualifying for the LAM is typically 20 years or more.

 i.
 Significance of achievements accomplished during the period of service is of prime importance.
 More than one recognized achievement must be identified.

-Download International SpaceOps Exceptional Achievement Medal Nomination Form
+Download International SpaceOps Lifetime Achievement Medal (LAM) Nomination Form